webosose/website/content/en/docs/guides/setup/system-requirements.md

 ## Build System Requirements

+A **build system** is a computer that builds an image from webOS OSE source code.
 To build a webOS OSE image, you need a **Linux** machine.
 Building under Windows or macOS is currently not supported.

 ### Operating System

 webOS OSE can be built on the 64-bit version of Ubuntu Long Term Support (LTS) releases, including:

-* Ubuntu 14.04 LTS (Trusty Tahr) 64-bit
 * Ubuntu 16.04 LTS (Xenial Xerus) 64-bit
-* Ubuntu 18.04 LTS (Bionic Beaver) 64-bit
+* Ubuntu 18.04 LTS (Bionic Beaver) 64-bit (Recommended)

 {{< caution >}}
 We strongly recommend you NOT to use Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.